JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 Speaking about yesterday’s acquisition, Sony/ATV CEO Martin N. Bandier said: “The Famous Music catalogue is a world-class asset filled with evergreen songs that people know and love.
 The depth and breadth of the catalogue is what truly makes it great.”

 These events took place in Michael’s life when we thought he had a chance to finally relax after the 2005 trial.
-We have not touched upon other lawsuits during the same period, however even the Prescient/Fortress/Randy/Don Stabler case in comparison with what Branca is doing now for Michael enables us to come to certain conclusions and makes me ask questions which I initially did not intend to ask.
+We have not touched upon other lawsuits during the same period, however even the Prescient/Fortress/Randy/Don Stabler near fiasco – in comparison with what Branca is doing now for Michael – makes us come to certain conclusions and ask questions which I initially did not intend to ask.

 Isn’t all of the above a perfect example of how some people do proper business while others are keen on creating drama only?